Motawash-Semeen/Event-Management-System/README.md

 # Event Management System

 A web-based event management system that allows users to create, manage, and register for events.
 Administrators who manage events can track attendees and export attendance data.
+Using Ajax to call routes and it utilizes Searching, Sorting, And pagination features across Events and Attendee lists.

 ## Features